-Plant-based proteins that have missing amino acids are often combined with other foods that do have the missing amino acids.
+Plant-based proteins that have missing amino acids are often combined with other foods that have the missing amino acids.
 An example of these complementary foods in action is eating rice with beans.
 Rice is short on the amino acid, lysine, but when eaten with beans the missing amino acid is provided making the meal now full of complete proteins.
-Eating a wide variety of plant-based foods including proteins, whole grains, vegetables and fruits.
+There’s no need to over think things, simply focus on eating a wide variety of plant-based foods including proteins, whole grains, vegetables and fruits.

 Function of protein

 Every single one of the cells in our body contains protein.
 Therefore, making sure we get protein in our diet is important for the growth and the repair of our cells.
 Proteins are hard at work in our cells whether they are repairing injuries such as cuts or burns, or simply maintaining the cycle of replacing worn out cells.

 Proteins also control and manage many of the processes in the body and without them these processes would not be able to take place.

 - Blood clotting proteins allow our body to stop the the loss of blood when we are injured.

 - Proteins in the form of hormones and enzymes activate chemical reactions in the body.